Strategy11/formidable-forms/readme.txt

 * Corrected the label position styling in the regular version
 * A little UI clean up
 * Added hook for recaptcha customizations
-* PRO: Added custom post type support
+* PRO: Added front-end custom post type support.
+Create front-end CPT posts.
+Most field types will integrate out-of-the-box with the Advanced Custom Fields (ACF) WordPress plugin.
 * PRO: Added hierarchy to post categories
 * PRO: Added a loading indicator while files are uploading
 * PRO: Added a `[default-message]` shortcode for use in the email message.
 Now you can add to the default message without completely replacing it
 * PRO: Added default styling to the formresults shortcode, as well as additional shortcode options: `[formresults id=x style=1 no_entries="No Entries Found" fields="25,26,27"]`
 * PRO: Added localizations options to calendar
-* PRO: Fixed collapsible Section headings to work with updated HTML
+* PRO: Fixed collapsible Section headings to work with updated form builder HTML
 * PRO: Added functionality to admin search to check data from entries fields
 * PRO: Added start and end time options for time fields
 * PRO: Added 'type' to `[frm-graph]` shortcode to force 'pie' or 'bar': `[frm-graph id=x type=pie]`